-Ghetto tubeless uses non-tubeless tires, standard rims, tape, sealant, and sometimes modified inner tubes to create an airtight seal between the rim and tire.
+Ghetto tubeless use non-tubeless tires, standard rims, tape, sealant, and sometimes modified inner tubes to create an airtight seal between the rim and tire.

-Ghetto tubeless has been around since the advent of tubeless and invented by riders wanting to try the benefits of the system but not wanting to splash out on new wheels and tires.
+Ghetto tubeless has been around since the advent of tubeless.
+It was invented by riders wanting to try it, but not wanting to splash out on new wheels and tires.

 There are two main methods of ghetto tubeless.
 One uses a 20″ BMX inner tube as a rim seal and the other gorilla tape.